Table of Contents

-- Alternative Spring Break: Organize and implement RIT's signature alternative break programs, providing action-oriented trips during University spring breaks.
+- Alternative Break: Organize and implement RIT's signature alternative break programs, providing action-oriented trips during University spring breaks.

 - Emerging Professionals Institute: Support the growth and development of the Emerging Professionals Institute: a series of program that each focus on difference competencies that students need to be successful in the workplace.

 - Into the ROC: Plan and implement service events and cultural outings each semester designed to introduce participants to some of Rochester's most notable service agencies and local attractions.